MaterializeInc/materialize/doc/user/content/sql/tail.md

 ### WITH SNAPSHOT or WITHOUT SNAPSHOT

-By default, each `TAIL` is created with a `SNAPSHOT`: a compacted version of updates up until the moment of the `TAIL`'s creation.
-This functionality will be observed if the `WITH SNAPSHOT` argument is provided.
-To only see events after the `TAIL` was created, specify `WITHOUT SNAPSHOT` instead.
+By default, each `TAIL` is created with a `SNAPSHOT`: a compacted version of the updates before its `AS OF` timestamp.
+After the `SNAPSHOT`, all uncompacted updates will be sent to the `TAIL`.
+To only see events after the `TAIL` was created instead, specify `WITHOUT SNAPSHOT`.

 ## Example